eurostat/Nuts2json/README.md

   - `efta`: T if the boundary touches at least one EFTA country, F otherwise.
   - `cc`: T if the boundary touches at least one Candidate Country, F otherwise.
   - `oth`: T if the boundary touches a country wich is not EU, EFTA,CC.
 F otherwise.
-NB: Coastal boundaries are not included.
+  - `co`: T if the boundary is coastal.
+F otherwise.

 - Non-european countries (feature type `cntrg`) with the following properties:
   - `id`: The country identifier (2 letters code).
   - `na`: The country name.

-- Non-european boundaries (feature type `cntbn`).
-Coastal boundaries are not included.
+- Non-european boundaries (feature type `cntbn`) with a single property:
+  - `co`: T if the boundary is coastal.
+F otherwise.

 ## Usage example